andersju/1600pr.sh/README.md

 3. Add image: `./1600pr.sh ~/some-image.jpg`

-Boom, you now have a photoblog built in `public/`. rsync or scp it somewhere.
+Boom, you now have a photoblog built in `public/`. rsync or scp it somewhere:

+    rsync -av -e ssh public/* user@example.com:public_html

 You probably want to change a few variables (title, absolute url, menu) in the script, though, or set environment variables (`_1600PR_SITE_TITLE`, `_1600PR_SITE_URL`, `_1600PR_EMAIL`).